 Do you want to know the qualities of a great social media post that grabs attention?
 Do you want to learn how you can maximize your social media posts?
 Do you want to know how you can write better content for your social media?
 According to a study conducted by Microsoft, the attention span of humans is shorter than goldfish.
 It has fallen from 12 seconds in 2000 to 8 seconds.

-The social media is a noisy world, and it's very challenging to get your message heard (or read).
+Social media is a noisy world, and it's very challenging to get your message heard (or read).
 With human attention span deteriorating, it's even more challenging.
 In this article, you will learn how you can write better content for your social media posts that catches attention.

 You will discover the elements of better content that people would want to read and share.
 Most of the people in social media don't have a lot of time to read long posts.
 But you're smart, and you'd want to keep your posts…